firedot/terraform_null_provider_CowaBanga/README.md

 ```

-This will provision the configuration from the main.tf file, which will run:
+This will provision the code from the main.tf file, which will run:

 ```
 echo CowaBanga